 The Library has pursued a digital first collection policy for many years, and this has built up an extensive online collection of ebooks and e-journals.

-If your chosen material is only available in print, or cannot be licensed electronically because of cost limitation, consider whether you can substitute a digital resource.
+If your chosen material is only available in print, or cannot be licensed electronically, consider whether you can substitute a digital resource.

 The Library Search service enables you to restrict your searching to online content only and this is a great way to take a look at which digital resources are available in particular areas